EpicOrange/riichi_advanced/documentation/documentation.md

 The list of actions should end with `take_maximum"` in order to reduce the list of possible (hand, calls, fu) tuples to the maximum possible.
 The calculated fu will be the fu for the first possibility in the list.

 Note that every one of these actions can take a second `condition` parameter, just like `add`, but for efficiency reasons, only `add` can test for minipoints.

+Also note that the above doesn't handle yakuhai pair fu and terminal/honor triplet fu.
+These are addressed in a somewhat convoluted way by adding attributes to certain tiles prior to fu calculation -- to see what's up, check out [the ruleset file](/priv/static/rulesets/riichi.majs).

 ## Setting up next-round logic